 Growing Herbs in Containers

 Growing herbs in pots brings fresh flavors within reach of every gardener, no matter what size your yard is.
 Containers are portable and can be placed wherever there's sun, and growing herbs yourself provides a low-cost alternative to buying pricey bunches of herbs at the supermarket.
+What's more, when you skip the seeds and start with vigorous young herbs plants from Bonnie Plants, you'll be able to harvest right away!

 Pots of herbs offer more than just flavor.
 Many release fragrances as plants bask in the sun or you brush by leaves, and they look beautiful on your patio, deck, or doorstep.
 Here's what you need to know about growing herbs in containers.